sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fuse-encfs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Encrypted pass-thru filesystem in userspace
+Short desc    : Encrypted pass-thru filesystem in userspace
 URL          : http://www.arg0.net/encfs
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : EncFS implements an encrypted filesystem in userspace using FUSE.
+Descript     : EncFS implements an encrypted filesystem in userspace using FUSE.
 FUSE
              : provides a Linux kernel module which allows virtual filesystems to be written
              : in userspace.
 EncFS encrypts all data and filenames in the filesystem and
              : passes access through to the underlying filesystem.
 Similar to CFS except that